mneumann/rust-msgpack/README.md

 }
 ```

-To enable your own data structures to be serialized from and to msgpack, simply
+To enable your own data structures to be automatically serialized from and to
-use a <code>#[deriving(Encodable,Decodable)]</code> annotation as shown in the
+msgpack, derive from +Encodable+ and +Decodable+ as shown in the following
-following example:
+example:

 ```rust
 #[deriving(Encodable,Decodable)]